 Overview

-With GitLab Pages, you can publish your Lotus Docs site directly from a repository in GitLab.
+With GitLab Pages, you can publish your Lotus Docs themed site directly from a repository in GitLab.

 • Use for any personal or business website.